 The Diocese of Shrewsbury was founded in 1850, and encompasses the counties of Cheshire and Shropshire (and parts of Derbyshire, Merseyside and Greater Manchester).
 The cathedral is in Shrewsbury, and is dedicated to Our Lady Help of Christians and St Peter Alcantara.
-The diocese has 114 churches (as of 2012).
+114 churches were visited for Taking Stock (2012).

-A functional design by Reynolds & Scott.
-The (probably contemporary) reredos canopy is of some interest and artistic...
+A post-Vatican II design by Reynolds & Scott, with the sanctuary on the long axis.
+The altar canopy is of some...
 Read More

 A modest building by F. X. Velarde, given interest and some distinction by individual touches such as the window...
 Read More